ODI Logo ODI

 • John Bryant, HPG/ODI

 Many humanitarian and protection actors are not proactively addressing threats to civilians in conflict, with limited focus on preventing or reducing risks of violence, coercion or deliberate deprivation.
 There is growing recognition of the need to shift approaches to humanitarian protection.
-Based on new and on-going research, HPG is convening this interactive discussion on how humanitarian, protection and peace actors can work in complementarity with each other to reduce violence and thus improve the protection of people affected by conflict.
+Based on new and on-going research, HPG convened this interactive discussion on how humanitarian, protection and peace actors can work in complementarity with each other to reduce violence and thus improve the protection of people affected by conflict.

-The roundtable will aim to:
+The roundtable aimed to:

 • Inform HDP nexus conversations, practice and policy with new evidence and analysis with a focus on the ‘P’ component of the nexus.